MRK4/profitxiv/README.md

 1. User selects Data Center and World
 2. Search triggers a full scan (SSE) of all marketable items
-3. For each item: average sale price per unit, last sale price per unit, daily velocity
+3. For each item: average sale price per unit, last sale price per unit (with date when available), daily velocity
 4. Optional: filter out non-craftable items via XIVAPI
 5. Results sorted by average sale price (default), sortable by sales/day
+6. **Market comparison** (chart icon): opens a modal to compare prices across all worlds in the selected Data Center
-6. Trace dialog shows step-by-step data for verification
+7. **Trace dialog** (info icon): step-by-step data for verification

 ---